Lisbon Surf Camp

 In a country with more than 580 miles of coastline on the Atlantic Ocean and some of the coolest surf towns in the whole of Europe, we’d rarely recommend you stick around Lisbon for too long.
 But even the capital is a bit of a surf town, with some excellent urban waves within a 30-minute transfer of the center.

 You can spend a day or two exploring the great neighborhoods of downtown Lisbon, from the moody Alfama to the hedonistic Bairro Alto, and then head for a surf camp on one of the nearby beaches.
-Alternatively, there are now even surf camps that are tailored specifically to city breakers who only have a few days, allowing for some surf time plus all that sightseeing in one fell swoop.

-It’s not likely that you’ll get a surf camp actually in the core of Lisbon itself.
-Most sit closer to the beaches on the surrounding shores.
 There are two coastlines to know about: The Estoril Coast, which goes west and then north towards Sintra, and the Costa da Caparica, which is just over the Tagus river to the south.
 Both have great options (see below) and are usually under an hour from the heart of the capital.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This is just one part of our complete overall guide to surfing in Portugal
+>>This is just one part of our complete overall guide to surfing in Portugal

-It’s also a part of our complete guide to surf camps
+>>It’s also a part of our complete guide to surf camps

 Surf Cascais

-What you’ll gain by coming out here is an action-packed surf itinerary that has a whopping 12 hours of surfing spread across six days.
+What you’ll gain by coming out here is an action-packed surf itinerary that has a whopping 12 hours of surfing.
 That’s two hours of surfing per day, with just one day off.
-The location also makes it easy to get access to the less-bust Sintra coastline, which means you can leave behind busy Carcavelos and do some sessions on gorgeous Praia Grande to the west.

 The guys here manage to create a very sociable atmosphere.
 Everyone dines together in the evening.
 Everyone chills together post-surf by the pool (and it’s a lovely pool, BTW!).
-Most accommodation is in shared dorms.
-Packages start at around $450 for the full eight days.
+There are usually pretty lively parties at night between May and September.

 A note on why we partner with BookSurfCamps.com: Book Surf Camps are probably the biggest online aggregator of surf camps and surf-yoga packages in the world.
 We sounded out a quite a few potential partners before we affiliated with them.
 But, in the end, the abundance of choice for beginners, intermediates, and female-only surfing sealed it.
 We also love the simplicity of their booking system and the trusted brand name, along with the focus on connecting with homegrown local businesses on the ground.